 New Sample and Toolbar Configurators

 The old set of samples shipped with every CKEditor package was replaced with a shiny new single-page sample.
-This change concluded a long term plan that started from introducing the CKEditor SDK and the CKEditor Functionality Overview section in the documentation which essentially redefined the old samples.
+This change concluded a long term plan that started from introducing the CKEditor Examples and the CKEditor Functionality Overview section in the documentation which essentially redefined the old samples.

 Additionally, two toolbar configurators with live previews were introduced.
 They will be shipped with every CKEditor package and are meant to help in configuring toolbar layouts.
 This is a huge step forward in making CKEditor customization as easy and accessible to anyone as possible!